baudneo/onu_exporter/README.md

 # 8311 ONU Exporter for Home Assistant (Python)
 This is a Python script that will:
-- Query an API endpoint on the ONU device for temps and other data
-- SSH into the ONU stick to grab the ONU host IP MAC
+- SSH into the ONU stick to grab related information
 - Publish HASS MQTT device config and entity state data to create a device with entities that can be used in Home Assistant

 # Pre-requisites
 - 8311 ONU device, configured and working
-- ONU device IP is reachable (see [this Source NAT opnsense example](https://pon.wiki/guides/install-the-8311-community-firmware-on-the-was-110/#opnsense))
+- ONU device IP is reachable (see [the pon.wiki network setup docs](https://pon.wiki/guides/install-the-8311-community-firmware-on-the-was-110/#network-setup))
 - SSH password-less login to the ONU from the script host (copy script host SSH key over to the ONU)
 - Home Assistant (HASS) installed and running
 - MQTT broker (EMQX, Mosquitto, etc.)